KevinDaGame/VoxelSniper-Reimagined/README.md

 -----------
 Pre-compiled JARs are available in [Releases](https://github.com/KevinDaGame/VoxelSniper/releases).

-Alternatively, you can compile the project yourself
+Alternatively, you can compile the project yourself using Gradle.
-We strongly recommend that you use Intellij to compile the project Other methods of compiling are at your own risk.
+We strongly recommend that you use Intellij to compile the project.
+Other methods of compiling are at your own risk.

 Issue Tracker Notes